helkey/linux/replicated-analyzers/README.md

-# **
+# Replicated Container Analyzer
 ## Linux / Kubernetes Information

-This project extracts a summary of Kubernetes system status, by parsing key data from Linux process file `/proc/cpuinfo`, Linux commands `df` amd `loadavg`. and custom Replicated json files `docker_info.json` and `docker_version.json` summarizing Docker information.

 The Replicated Troubleshoot product enables you to collect information from Kubernetes, Docker and the host OS to help analyze and diagnose issues in your cluster.

-Replicated offers a command that will generate an archive of files and command output collected from your server.
-This project extracts from this archieve bundle:
+This project extracts a summary of Kubernetes system status, by parsing key data from Linux process file `/proc/cpuinfo`, Linux commands `df` amd `loadavg`. and json files `docker_info.json` and `docker_version.json` summarizing Docker information.

+This project extracts this information:
   - Host OS
   - Host OS version
   - Number of cores